The Largest U.S. Pizza-Making Competition

 A “Best of the Best” bake-off is held Thursday as well, featuring past champions in a blind-box event.
 The four competitors must use all of the ingredients in the blind box revealed to them just before bake time, plus ingredients from a common table.

-Contestants bring their own ingredients, while show management provides refrigeration space, equipment and ovens.
-Judging panels are composed of impartial chefs, food critics and other pizzeria owners, and they score each pie using the following criteria:
+Contestants bring their own ingredients.
+Show management provides refrigeration space, equipment and ovens.
+Judging panels are composed of impartial chefs, food critics and others from the pizzeria industry, and they score each pie using the following criteria: